Use App Tester

 View the IAP items in your JSON file

-Simulate the users experience
+Simulate the user's experience

 App Tester displays two interstitial dialogs for each Purchase Request.
 The first dialog is a detail screen that shows the purchase price and other details, as shown in the following IAP example: